Veles User Agreement: Terms of Service

 4.1 Veles.finance service is available in full volume with a positive account balance.
 User can create new bots, launch bots.

 4.2 If the Veles.finance account balance is negative, the User cannot launch bots.

 4.3.
 Veles.finance account balance can be replenished with BNB, USDC, OP, ARB, BTC, ETH, TRX, POL.
 Assets will be automatically converted to USDT at the exchange rate at the time of deposit.

-4.4 Veles.finance account balance is non-refundable except in case of erroneous deposit.
+4.4 Veles.finance account balance is non-refundable except in case of erroneous deposit (Refund Policy).

 4.5.
 In addition to erroneous replenishments are payable funds received under the referral program.